i0Ek3/DesignPatterns/README.md

 Separating the construction of a complex object from its representation allows the same build process to create different representations.

+### Singleton

+The singleton pattern ensures that a class has only one instance and instantiates itself and provides this instance to the entire system.

 ## Structural